govau/content-guide/_terms-phrases/ministers-mps.md

 order: 12
 ---

-**REVIEW:** Refer to ministers in the Australian Government by their full title in the first instance, and then as the Minister.
+Refer to ministers in the Australian Government by their full title in the first instance, and then as the Minister.

 {% include guide_example.liquid
   title = "referring to Australian Government ministers"